Light/Dark

 3. Defilements Given Up by Using

-18Reflecting properly, they make use of almsfood: ‘Not for fun, indulgence, adornment, or decoration, but only to sustain this body, to avoid harm, and to support spiritual practice.
-In this way, I shall put an end to old discomfort and not give rise to new discomfort, and I will live blamelessly and at ease.’
+mn2:14.1Reflecting rationally, they make use of almsfood: ‘Not for fun, indulgence, adornment, or decoration, but only to sustain this body, to avoid harm, and to support spiritual practice.
+In this way, I shall put an end to old discomfort and not give rise to new discomfort, and I will have the means to keep going, blamelessness, and a comfortable abiding.’The next sutta (MN3) gives an example of this.

 4. Defilements Given Up by Enduring